shape-network/assembly/README.md

 ### Environment Variables

 This project requires certain environment variables to be set.
-Create a `.env` file in the root of the project and add the necessary variables.
+Create a `.env` file in the root of apps/web project and add the necessary variables.

 For example: